Diogo Acosta

-Diogo da Silva Farias (born 13 June 1990), also known as Diogo Acosta, is a Brazilian footballer who plays for Dibba Al Fujairah as a forward.
+Diogo da Silva Farias (born 13 June 1990), also known as Diogo Acosta, is a Brazilian footballer who plays for Al-Hamriyah as a forward.

 Career

 Incheon United signed him in January 2013.
 During the 2013 season, he has scored 7 goals in 32 games.
 He rejoined in 2014 on loan.
 He joined the Tunisian football club Étoile Sportive du Sahel during the 2015 summer transfer window on a three-year contract.

 In the Summer of 2019, he joined J League side Vegalta Sendai.